Goodenia rostrivalvis

 Goodenia rostrivalvis is a species of flowering plant in the family Goodeniaceae and is endemic to a restricted area of New South Wales.
 It is an ascending subshrub with egg-shaped to lance-shaped leaves with the narrower end towards the base, and thyrses or racemes of hairy yellow flowers.

 Description

 Goodenia rostrivalvis is an ascending subshrub that typically grows to a height of up to about 60 cm is glabrous.
 The leaves on the stems are egg-shaped to lance-shaped with the narrower end towards the base, 35–70 mm long and 8–20 mm wide with toothed edges.
 The flowers are arranged in thyrses or racemes with linear bracts 5–20 mm long and similar bracteoles, each flower on a pedicel 5–30 mm long.
-The sepals are linear tp lance-shaped, 5–6 mm long, the corolla yellow, 14–18 mm long.
+The sepals are linear to lance-shaped, 5–6 mm long, the corolla yellow, 14–18 mm long.
 The lower lobes of the coroalla are 7–8 mm long, the wings about 2.5 mm wide.